 Milford’s focus is on enterprises that we believe demonstrate the highest levels of corporate governance and a strong commitment to their stakeholders.
 If our standards are not being met, we will seek change or sell our shareholding in an effort to protect your investment in the process.

 3. Know where your money is being invested

 Milford provides Monthly Reviews and quarterly Fund Updates which include details of each funds' top holdings.
-We also make available monthly online reports for your own investment holdings.

 4. Know the value of your investment